There are many reasons housecats might chew on houseplants.

 Swedish Ivy (Plectranthus australis)

-This attractive ivy thrives at regular room temperature with plenty of indirect sunlight.
+The attractive Swedish ivy plant (Its not an ivy at all) thrives at regular room temperature with plenty of indirect sunlight.

 This popular houseplant is an excellent choice for a beginner because it requires very little care.